marmelab/ng-admin/README.md

 Define array of choices for `choice` type.
 A choice has both a value and a label.

 * `map(function)`
 Define a custom function to transform the value.
 It receive the value and the corresponding entry.
-Works in list, edit views en references.
+Works in list, edit views and references.

         myView.addField(new Field('characters')
             .map(function truncate(value, entry) {
-                return value + '(' + entry.subValue + ')';
+                return value + '(' + entry.values.subValue + ')';
             })
         );